 - Try to coast along the shoulder until you’re away from any curves in the road behind you.
-This placement pays off when you’re ready to get back onto the road because you can spot oncoming traffic before it’s on your tail.
+This will pay off when you’re ready to get back onto the road.
+This allows you to spot oncoming traffic before it’s on your tail.

 - If the engine dies on the highway and you can’t get off the road, don’t get out of the truck!
 Sitting in a dead vehicle while traffic is building up behind can be unsettling, but attempting to cross a freeway on foot is suicide.

-- Roll down the window on the driver’s side, hang out a white cloth or piece of paper, and roll the window back up to secure it in place: The cloth or paper alerts drivers that your vehicle is in trouble and that they should proceed around you.
+- Mark your location.
+Roll down the window on the driver’s side, hang out a white cloth or piece of paper, and roll the window back up to secure it in place.
+The cloth or paper alerts drivers that your vehicle is in trouble and that they should proceed around you.

-- If you know that you’re going to need roadside assistance, use your cellphone to call your auto club or the highway patrol: If you have no phone, and you can see an emergency call box only a few feet away, use the call box to call for help, get right back in the vehicle.
-If there isn’t a call box nearby, you’re probably better off just hanging the white cloth or piece of paper out the window and waiting for the highway patrol.
+- Contact someone.
+If you know that you’re going to need roadside assistance, use your cellphone to call your auto club or the highway patrol.
+If you have no phone, and can see an emergency call box, use the call box to call for help.
+Now, get back into the vehicle.
+No call box nearby?
+You’re probably better off just hanging the white cloth or piece of paper out the window and waiting for the highway patrol.

-- To avoid being hit by a passing vehicle, never work on your food truck from the side that’s exposed to traffic.
-If you can, drive farther off the road to a safe, well-traveled place, and try to reach into the trouble area from the front or the side that’s away from traffic.
+- Park safely.
+To avoid being hit by a passing vehicle, never work on your food truck from the side that’s exposed to traffic.
+If you can, drive farther off the road to a safe, well-traveled place.
+Try to reach into the trouble area from the front or the side that’s away from traffic.

-- If it’s daylight, put on your emergency blinkers to alert oncoming traffic to the fact that your vehicle isn’t moving.
+- Use your hazard lights.
+If it’s daylight, put on your emergency blinkers to alert oncoming traffic to the fact that your vehicle isn’t moving.
 This is not a good idea at night because motorists coming up behind you may think that your vehicle is still rolling along the highway and run right into the rear end of your food truck.

-- If it’s nighttime and you’re not stuck in traffic, quickly place warning lights or reflective markers about six feet behind the vehicle to alert traffic, and then get back in the truck.
+- Use reflective markers at night.
+If it’s nighttime and you’re not stuck in traffic, quickly place warning lights or reflective markers about six feet behind the vehicle to alert traffic, and then get back in the truck.

-We hope this article helps you in the case if or when your food truck breaks down so you can be safe and make sure you and your staff are able to get back on the road once it’s been repaired.
+We hope this article helps you in the case if or when your food truck breaks down.
+It will help you stay safe and make sure you and your staff are able to get back on the road once it’s been repaired.